-One of the main reasons people take this combination is so the MDMA can counter some of the negative effects of the magic mushrooms — which involves fear, anxiety, and doomerism.
+One of the main reasons people take this combination is so the MDMA can counter some of the negative effects of the magic mushrooms — such as fear, existential anxiety, and paranoia.

 MDMA has a powerful euphoric effect — making users feel more alert and awake, but also more connected with others.
 It brings a feeling of content and wellbeing in small doses, and powerful sense of love and connection in higher doses.